xmagpie/counsel-test/README.md

   [ctest docs](https://cmake.org/cmake/help/latest/manual/ctest.1.html).

 ## Contributing
-Please, fill free to ask any questions and submit bugs, issues or pull requests.
+Please, feel free to ask any questions and submit bugs, issues or pull requests.
 All contributions are welcome!